MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

 - **CallerApplicationName**  Name of application making the Windows Update request.
 Used to identify context of request.
-- **EndpointUrl**  The endpoint URL where the device obtains update metadata.
-This is used to distinguish between test, staging, and production environments.
+- **EndpointUrl**  URL of the endpoint where client obtains update metadata.
+Used to identify test vs staging vs production environments.
-- **EventScenario**  The purpose of this event, such as scan started, scan succeeded, or scan failed.
+- **EventScenario**  Indicates the purpose of the event - whether because scan started, succeded, failed, etc.
-- **ExtendedStatusCode**  The secondary status code of the event.
+- **ExtendedStatusCode**  Secondary status code for certain scenarios where StatusCode was not specific enough.
 - **LeafCertId**  Integral ID from the FragmentSigning data for certificate that failed.
 - **ListOfSHA256OfIntermediateCerData**  A semicolon delimited list of base64 encoding of hashes for the Base64CerData in the FragmentSigning data of an intermediate certificate.
-- **MetadataIntegrityMode**  The mode of the transport metadata integrity check.
-0 = unknown; 1 = ignore; 2 = audit; 3 = enforce
+- **MetadataIntegrityMode**  Mode of update transport metadata integrity check.
+0-Unknown, 1-Ignoe, 2-Audit, 3-Enforce
 - **MetadataSignature**  A base64-encoded string of the signature associated with the update metadata (specified by revision ID).
-- **RawMode**  The raw unparsed mode string from the SLS response.
-This field is null if not applicable.
+- **RawMode**  Raw unparsed mode string from the SLS response.
+May be null if not applicable.
 - **RawValidityWindowInDays**  The raw unparsed validity window string in days of the timestamp token.
 This field is null if not applicable.
 - **RevisionId**  The revision ID for a specific piece of content.
 - **RevisionNumber**  The revision number for a specific piece of content.
-- **ServiceGuid**  Identifies the service to which the software distribution client is connected, Example: Windows Update or Windows Store
+- **ServiceGuid**  Identifier for the service to which the software distribution client is connecting (Windows Update, Windows Store, etc)
 - **SHA256OfLeafCerData**  A base64 encoding of the hash for the Base64CerData in the FragmentSigning data of the leaf certificate.
 - **SHA256OfLeafCertPublicKey**  A base64 encoding of the hash of the Base64CertData in the FragmentSigning data of the leaf certificate.
-- **SHA256OfTimestampToken**  A base64-encoded string of hash of the timestamp token blob.
+- **SHA256OfTimestampToken**  Base64 string of hash of the timestamp token blob
 - **SignatureAlgorithm**  The hash algorithm for the metadata signature.
-- **SLSPrograms**  A test program to which a device may have opted in.
-Example: Insider Fast
+- **SLSPrograms**  A test program a machine may be opted in.
+Examples include "Canary" and "Insider Fast".
-- **StatusCode**  The status code of the event.
+- **StatusCode**  Result code of the event (success, cancellation, failure code HResult)
-- **TimestampTokenCertThumbprint**  The thumbprint of the encoded timestamp token.
+- **TimestampTokenCertThumbprint**  Thumbprint of the encoded timestamp token.
-- **TimestampTokenId**  The time this was created.
-It is encoded in a timestamp blob and will be zero if the token is malformed.
+- **TimestampTokenId**  Created time encoded in the timestamp blob.
+This will be zeroed if the token is itself malformed and decoding failed.
 - **UpdateId**  The update ID for a specific piece of content.
-- **ValidityWindowInDays**  The validity window that's in effect when verifying the timestamp.
+- **ValidityWindowInDays**  Validity window in effect when verifying the timestamp

 ## Update events